Skip to main content

 All images © Smita Sharma

-We Cry in Silence will be tri-lingual in Bengali, Hindi and English to reach a broad audience and a companion newsprint zine for free distribution will contain excerpts from the book, safety advice and contact information for advocacy organizations.
-The book will measure 21 x 15 cm and contain 50 images, interviews with survivors and commentary from the photographer and an anti-trafficking advocate.
+We Cry in Silence is tri-lingual in Bengali, Hindi and English and a companion newsprint zine for free distribution contains excerpts from the book, safety advice and contact information for advocacy organizations.
+The book measures 21 x 15 cm and contain 50 images, interviews with survivors and commentary from the photographer and an anti-trafficking advocate.

 Contributors to the book include: